-If you typically shy away from making your own bagels - I’m here to tell you to stop.
-These bagels are really so easy to make (albeit, they do take a bit of time).
-But if you have the patience to wait them out, you’ll be rewarded with the most delicious, chewy, and dense on the inside, crispy on the outside bagels with the perfect touch of sea salt added for a delightfully salty crunch.
-They are perfection and worth every second you spend making them.
+If you typically shy away from making your own bagels, I'm here to tell you to stop.
+These bagels are really so easy to make (albeit they do take a bit of time).
+But if you have the patience to wait them out, you'll be rewarded with the most delicious, chewy, and dense on the inside, crispy on the outside bagels with the perfect touch of sea salt added for a delightfully salty crunch.
+They go great on their own, or used as the base for these Steak Egg and Cheese Bagels, are perfection and worth every second you spend making them.
 (And truly, they are not hard to make.)
 Grab your apron and buckle in.

 Why make your own bagels?